LambdaLabsML/distributed-training-guide/05-sharding-deepspeed/README.md

 2. There are synchronization costs to un-shard and re-shard before and after each layer.
 3. Sharding does not reduce the peak memory cost of your biggest layer.

+**Sharding is a data parallel technique!
+NOT a model/tensor/pipeline parallel technique**

 ## DeepSpeed ZeRO

 This is actually a collection of modes to shard more and more memory: